-Welcome to He Makes All Things New!
+Welcome to He Makes All Things New

 I am wife to Meade, my incredibly loving husband, whose support makes my life’s clear purpose possible.
 He is my rock, bestowing grace daily and serving our family with joy and patience.
 He is one of those people whose zest for life is simply contagious, and his love for the Lord is even more inspiring.
 We are far from perfect but feel blessed that we have been called to be a team in this one life we have been given on earth.

 Through our losses and joys, I have come to resonate with Paul who proclaimed, “To live is Christ and to die is gain” (Philippians 1:21).
 I have no doubt that it will be a monumental “gain” to die and join my Lord and my firstborn son in heaven where He will fully and finally make all things new.
-But I also am confident that while we are planted on this earth, we are called to live for Christ – participating in his redemptive work and displaying His splendor (Isaiah 61:3).
+But I also am confident that while we are planted on this earth, we are called to live for Christ – participating in His redemptive work and displaying His splendor (Isaiah 61:3).

 Before my life took these unexpected turns (or more accurately, became completely derailed), I earned my undergraduate degree in foreign affairs and religious studies and my Masters in clinical counseling.
 Now outside of the classroom, writing has found me once again – this time as a personal outlet and companion to this difficult but rich pilgrimage through life and toward my true home in heaven.
 As I write, God gives me renewed vision as my doubts find a safe place and my faith is solidified.
 Although the joys and pains in our lives may look different, I know we are all attempting to navigate life and loss and to find a solid place to land.